alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 Project is in collaboration with the neuroscience department at Bard College.

-Program will be implemented in both Java and Python, to increase portability and allow wider access for biology researchers.
+Program will be implemented in both Java and Python, to increase portability and allow wider access for researchers in biology.

 -----